billyjacoby/react-calc/README.md

 - ✅ make the maximum display the viewport width
 - ⏹ display shows previous value instead of 0
 - ⏹ option to change themes
+- ⏹ add keypress listeners for number keys
+- ⏹ change display to input field for easier manipulation?